Copyright Registration Law and Your Art

 Procedures for registering your copyrights are beyond the scope of this article, but here are a few quick tips on where to go and how to get started:

 Go to www.copyright.gov.
 Click "Register" link just below the top menu bar.
 That will take you to a page where you click a link to the type of art you create (Visual Arts, for most artists).
 Regarding options for filing, doing so online is far superior to filing by mail, the entire process taking about 2-3 months from start to finish.
 Registering by mail is far less expedient and can take two years or longer.
 For online registration, click the link below the "Electronic Copyright Office (eCO) Registration System"-- "Register a Visual Arts Work"-- and follow the instructions.
 You will either have to sign in if you already have an account, or create an account if you're a first time user just starting out.
 Then simply follow the instructions to register your specific type of art.

 For frequently asked questions about copyrights go here.

-Those of you with multiple works of art to register can take advantage of an option called "batch copyrighting" which allows you to copyright any number of pieces in a single filing.
-The cost is only $35 to copyright, no matter how many artworks are involved.
+Those of you with multiple works of art to register can take advantage of an option called "batch or group copyrighting" which allows you to copyright any number of related pieces in a single filing, no matter how many artworks are involved.
 The following link provides complete information about copyright services and fees.

 Thanks to MJ Bogatin of www.bcgattorneys.com for his generous assistance with this article.
 He's an intellectual property attorney with emphasis on arts and entertainment.
 Thanks also to Mat Gleason and to David Trulli for their assistance.

 Disclaimer: Please be aware that I am not an attorney and that the contents of this article should in no way be construed as legal advice.
 If you have any questions of a legal nature, consult an attorney.